How Independent Insurance Agencies Can Recruit Top Talent

 Beal adds that once you employ members of this set, some of the keys to keeping them include fostering diversity among your staff; embracing technology that makes your processes more efficient (using outmoded systems will cause them to look elsewhere); providing mental health days; and possessing a genuine interest in them and their career.
 Provide them stipends to go to a conference, or for training.
 Help them and empower them as professionals, rather than just giving them a paycheck.

 When hiring within this demographic, Gazzolo suggests agency owners do a salary equanimity check through a recruiter or indeed.com to ensure that their personnel are being paid competitively.
-If you attempt to pay them less than what they’re worth, they’ll know – and they won’t stay with you for long.
+If you attempt to pay them less than what they’re worth, they’ll find out – and they won’t stay with you for long.

 His advice?
 Don’t rush the process.
 “If you do, you might end up filling the position with a candidate who isn’t right for you,” he says.
 “Always be on the lookout for new talent, stay patient, and do your due diligence when hiring.”